When you think of leaders in the Bible who do you think of?

 Pretty much every leader in the Bible was chosen by God.

 Not elected by the people.
 (Even in the cases where they were the popular choice).

 Almost always they didn’t fit what the people being led thought it took to be a leader.
 Moses was a stuttering loser who used to be someone, but who was a nobody shepherd.
 David was a small teenage boy.
-Peter was just a simple fisherman.
-Paul was a murderous persecutor of Christians, one of the church’s greatest enemies.
+Petros was just a simple fisherman.
+Paulus was a murderous persecutor of Christians, one of the church’s greatest enemies.